Westminster School

 Whether it’s in a professional or academic setting, diversity, equity, and inclusion policies are a vital part of a physically, emotionally, and psychologically safe environment for everyone.

-While there’s been a lot of recent discussion about DEI, especially in schools, not everyone knows exactly what it means or entails.
+While there’s been a lot of recent discussion about diversity equity and inclusion in private schools (DEI), especially in schools, not everyone knows exactly what it means or entails.

 Diversity